assafkip/scam_shield/docs/PRIVACY.md

-# Privacy Policy
+# Privacy Policy — ScamShield

-Last updated: September 4, 2025
+**Last updated:** September 4, 2025

-ScamShield is committed to protecting your privacy.
-We do not collect, store, or transmit any personal information or data from your device.
+ScamShield is an offline educational game.
+We do not collect, use, store, share, or sell personal data.

-**Data Collection**

-ScamShield collects no data.
-All content and functionality run locally on your device.
-We do not use any analytics, tracking, or advertising services.
+- No account, login, or profile.
+- No analytics, crash reporting, or telemetry.
+- No network access required for core features.
+- No contacts, messages, photos, location, or other device data are accessed.

 **Permissions**

-ScamShield does not request any special permissions.

-**Contact Us**
+ScamShield requests no dangerous permissions.
+The app functions entirely offline.

+**Children**
+ScamShield is general-audience educational content.
+It does not collect data from anyone, including children.

+**Contact**
-If you have any questions about this Privacy Policy, you can contact us at: [your email address]
+If you have questions about this policy, you can open a GitHub issue in the project repository.